COVID-19 & Award USA: Information and Resources

 Like the Adventurous Journey, we know that some Participants have had to cancel plans to complete their Gold Residential Projects or are unsure whether their future plans will soon be cancelled.
 If you are in this situation, please be in touch with your Award Leader about the status of your Gold Residential Project.

 At the core of this Award section is building community with new people in an unfamiliar environment.
 Our present circumstances eliminate the opportunity to do this.
 However, we remain optimistic that this will soon not be the case.
-Participants can also start to plan in detail what they may be interested in doing for their Gold Residential Project from your home and reaching out to potential locations or interest areas.
+Participants can also start to plan in detail what they may be interested in doing for their Gold Residential Project from their homes and reach out to potential locations or interest areas.
+Participants have until their 25th birthday to complete this final piece of the Award, and the current extensions provided to those turning 25 in the remainder of 2020 should enable them to do a successful Gold Residential Project at a later date.

 While delays will make it more challenging for Participants to complete this section, we are ready and willing to work with them to determine alternatives.